Romchec/contractor-package-install/README.md

 After that relogin to your user and try it.

 ### Uninstall
-You can remove contractor file manually by typing command below in your terminal:
+You can remove contractor file by typing command below in your terminal:
 ```
 sudo rm -f /usr/share/contractor/debinstall.contract .local/share/contractor/debinstall.contract
 ```